 They perform on both surface (secretory) immunity, the first line of defense, as well as on the deep immune system and bone marrow reserve, which is essentially the back up resource for the secretory system.
 These attributes make NK cells potentially helpful for a number of autoimmune related conditions in addition to cancerous tumors.

 Because NK cell levels drop and substantially deactivate after radiation and chemotherapy treatments, turkey tail extract can be particularly supportive as a supplement when undergoing such procedures.
 Increased NK cells can assist in protecting the patient from further growth or exposure.

-In an FDA approved trial at Bastyr University, studying the response of turkey tail extract on cancer patients, it was hypothesized that the mushroom could help improve impaired immune health in women inflicted with breast cancer after a course of conventional medical therapies.
-An increase in NK cell count was thought to be the reason as these specialized immune cells tend to quickly move in and attack any remaining cancer.
+In an FDA approved trial at Bastyr University, studying the response of turkey tail extract on "C" patients, it was hypothesized that the mushroom could help improve impaired immune health in women inflicted with breast disorders after a course of conventional medical therapies.
+An increase in NK cell count was thought to be the reason as these specialized immune cells tend to quickly take action.

-Well known mycologist Paul Stamets, director of research and founder of Fungi Perfecti, had his own personal experience with coriolus versicolor when his own 84 year old mother was diagnosed in 2009 with stage 4 breast cancer and given less than 3 months to live.
+Well known mycologist Paul Stamets, director of research and founder of Fungi Perfecti (now Host Defense), had his own personal experience with coriolus versicolor when his own 84 year old mother was diagnosed in 2009 with stage 4 breast disorders and given less than 3 months to live.
 (Watch the video here!)
 Although she could not undergo surgery or radiation treatments, she was prescribed Taxol and Herceptin as well as 4 capsules of turkey tail twice a day.
 Months later she was tumor-free and still alive today to tell the story.